mshaneck/mshaneck.github.io/ctfs/sha2017/2017-08-07-sha2017-bon-appetit.md

 So that’s the end.
 Although it bugged me that we could never see the source for index.php.
 That was the first file that I thought to view.
 I tried many other filters and encoding, including [http://bonappetit.stillhackinganyway.nl/?page=php://filter/convert.base64-encode/resource=/var/www/html/index.php](http://bonappetit.stillhackinganyway.nl/?page=php://filter/convert.base64-encode/resource=/var/www/html/index.php) but I never was able to view it.
 I assume that they were filtering for this filename to force the extra steps.

-However, since we can now execute system commands, let’s see if we can see it.
+However, since we can now execute system commands, let’s execute `cat index.php` and see if we can see it.

 {% include image name="bon13.png" %}